rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 stage 0 rustfmt to format them.
 The recommended `rust-analyzer` settings live at [`src/etc/rust_analyzer_settings.json`].

+The default `rust-analyzer.check.overrideCommand` command line will check all the crates and tools in the repository.
+If you are working on a specific part, you can override the command to only check the part you are working on to save checking time.
+For example, if you are working on the compiler, you can override the command to `x check compiler --json-output` to only check the compiler part.
+You can run `x check --help --verbose` to see the available parts.

 If you have enough free disk space and you would like to be able to run `x` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x locking.